Free Things To Do In Whanganui

 From October to April you'll also get to see the Paddle Steamer Waimarie launch from the Quay - a step back in time you'll really enjoy.
 And then take your ice-cream, floater or pasty for a relaxing stroll along the board walk.

-As one of New Zealand's oldest towns, Whanganui has a rich heritage of both maori and European origin.
+As one of New Zealand's oldest towns, Whanganui has a rich heritage of both Maori and European origin.
 The town has some amazing Victorian and Edwardian architecture and many places of historical significance.
-Pick up a Heritage Trail Guide and give yourself an hour or two to walk around the city's main heritage attractions, such as the Royal Wanganui Opera House, Cooks Gardens, the Tram Shed and more, then stop off at one of the numerous cafe's for a spot of lunch or dinner.
+Pick up a Heritage Trail Guide and give yourself an hour or two to walk around the city's main heritage attractions, such as the Royal Whanganui Opera House, Cooks Gardens, the Tram Shed and more, then stop off at one of the numerous cafe's for a spot of lunch or dinner.

 Whanganui River Road

 Visit the beautiful St Joseph's Church at Jerusalem, Kawana Flour MIll, Koriniti Marae and the many viewpoints where you can truly appreciate this majestic river.
 The more adventurous trampers among you can take a detour and walk the Atene Skyline Track.
 You will need a few hours for the round trip, more depending on how many viewpoints you stop at.

 Just 5kms from the holiday park you'll find Mosquito Point (oddly named as you really won't get affected by mosquitos here).
 Take a swim and enjoy a picnic.